-Maypole is a family run Group of businesses operating within the manufacturing and distribution of food products.
-With a strong emphasis on bread and baked products the group has its own production facility located in Handaq Malta.
-Maypole also has a number of retail outlet based on a convenience store concept which are spread throughout the Island.
-With a strong accent on traditional Maltese Baked products the group has always believed in the power of innovation and technical advancement.
+Maypole is a family run Group of Businesses operating within the manufacturing and distribution of food products.
+With a strong emphasis on bread and baked products, the group has its own production facility located in Handaq Malta.
+Maypole also has a number of retail outlets based on a convenience store concept which are spread throughout the Island.
+With a strong accent on traditional Maltese Baked products, the group has always believed in the power of innovation and technical advancement.
 It is this careful balance of respect for tradition while employing the latest technology that has enabled Maypole to offer its Maltese consumers the classic food stuffs they are used to while ensuring quality, consistency and the latest standards in Food Safety.

 Past success is no guarantee of future outcomes but the group will continue to push forward.
 We thank you for visiting our site and look forward to welcoming you as Maypole Customers.

 Maypole is a family business that was first established in 1900.
 Initially as a partnership between Mr Carmel Saliba and Mr Luke Gauci, the latter also the owner of Wembley Ice-Cream and other food-related businesses.

 Eventually the Salibas took over the entire business with a bakery in Pietà, not far from where St Luke’s Hospital was located, they also had a convenience shop on the seafront close to Pietà Creek.
 The British military establishment (present in Malta due to our status as a British Colony) was a major client to Maypole, right up to the beginning of World War II, with the naval base at Sa Maison and the Torpedo Depot also nearby.
 Many British families also lived nearby as well which further complimented the business.